ThomasPiergiovanni/sele/README.md

 ## 1. Introduction.

 This program is named **sel-e**.
-It stands for *système d'échange local électronique* i.e. *electronic local exchange trading system*. *sel-e* fits into the perspective of an alternative to the current economic system.
+It stands for *"système d'échange local électronique"* i.e. *"electronic local exchange trading system"*. *sel-e* fits into the perspective of an alternative to the current economic system.
 It's a trading web application of non-monetized goods and services carried out within the perimeter of a municipality.

 Wikipedia definition of *local exchange trading system* is the following : *"A local exchange trading system (also local employment and trading system or local energy transfer system; abbreviated LETS) is a locally initiated, democratically organised, not-for-profit community enterprise that provides a community information service and records transactions of members exchanging goods and services by using locally created currency.[1]
 LETS allow people to negotiate the value of their own hours or services,[2] and to keep wealth in the locality where it is created"*.

-In use, this app main functionality are:
-* Create account and login.
-* Make Proposition (Offer and Demand).
-* Select Propositions and execute them.
-* Comment a Proposition.
-* Create Discussion.
-* Make Comments into a Discussion.
-* Create Votation.
-* Vote in a VOtation.

 The web app backend is built in Python with Django framework.
 The frontend uses mainly a template Dashboard provided by AdminLTE built with Bootstrap/JavaScript.
 The programm is hosted by Digital Ocean.